CoSMoSoftware/libwebrtc-AV1/P2P-system/peerconnection_client_and_server/bin/readme.txt

 - For Windows, use `peerconnection_client.exe` and `peerconnection_server.ese`
 - For Linux, use `peerconnection_client` and `peerconnection_server`

-Note: for Linux, executables have been generated on Ubuntu 20.04.
+Note: for Linux, executables can be run on Ubuntu 20.04 or 18.04.